iTwin/bis-schemas/Domains/0-Core/BisCore.remarks.md

 `FunctionalModel` (from the `Functional` schema) is the most widely known subclass of `RoleModel`.

 ### RoleElement

+An Entity is modeled as a `bis:RoleElement` when a set of external circumstances define an important role (one that is worth tracking) that is not intrinsic to the Entity playing the role.
+For example, a person can play the role of a teacher or a rock can play the role of a boundary marker.

 > Behavior: The system handler (C++) for `RoleElement` will only permit instances to be inserted into a `RoleModel`.
 This behavior applies to all `RoleElement` subclasses.